EPFL-Life/life/docs/user-stories.md

 ## Association Organizer Stories

 ### Authentication & Access
-- As an association representative, I want to log in using my EPFL account so that I can publish official content.
+- As an association representative, I want to log in using an EPFL-email so that I can publish official content.
+(The email is specific to the association)
 - As an association admin, I want to manage who in my team can post on behalf of the association so that I can ensure appropriate permissions.

 ### Announcements & Events